Miguel Borja

+After moving between several Colombian clubs early in his career, he had his breakthrough in 2016 with Cortuluá, scoring 19 goals to finish as the league's top scorer.
+He then joined Atlético Nacional, where he quickly established himself as a decisive figure, netting crucial goals in their triumphant 2016 Copa Libertadores campaign.
+His performances earned him the prestigious title of South American Footballer of the Year.
+In 2017, he made a high-profile move to Brazilian club Palmeiras, winning the Brasileirão the following season.
+In 2022, he signed with Argentine giants River Plate, where he captured multiple titles, including the 2023 Primera División championship.

 At youth level, Borja was part of the Colombia under-20 squad that won the 2013 South American Youth Football Championship.
 He also represented Colombia in the 2016 Rio de Janeiro Olympic Games, reaching the quarter-finals.
 He made his senior debut for Colombia in November 2016 during a 2018 FIFA World Cup qualifier against Chile and scored his first two goals for the national team the following year in a 4–0 friendly win over China.
-Borja was included in Colombia’s squad for the 2018 FIFA World Cup and participated in the 2021 Copa América, where his country achieved third place, as well as the 2024 Copa América, where they finished as runners-up.
+Borja was included in Colombia's squad for the 2018 FIFA World Cup and participated in the 2021 Copa América, where his country achieved third place, as well as the 2024 Copa América, where they finished as runners-up.

 Club career

 Colombia

 Borja began his career with Deportivo Cali, making his professional debut in 2011.
 That same year, he was transferred to Cucuta Deportivo, club in which he had few chances to play.
 He would soon be transferred again, this time to play for Categoría Primera B side, Cortuluá.
 Borja would make a name for himself in the second division of Colombia, often being referred to as a 'fast' and 'complete goalscorer', as well as boasting impressive strength on the ball.
 His impressive performances with Cortuluá eventually led him to becoming an alternative striker for Colombia's national under-20 team in 2013.
 On 17 January 2013, it was reported that Independiente Medellin had been interested in acquiring Borja's services.
 However, nothing was finalized and Borja was eventually sold to first division side, La Equidad.
 In his 2 disputable games, Borja scored 4 goals before being transferred to Serie A side Livorno.